Chapter 6: The Lean Project Life Cycle

 - Monitoring the organizational environment, including the market, competition, social changes, innovation development and legal framework

-- Using the results of its research and development
+- Using the results of its research and development work

 - Conducting Kaizen and innovation sessions and other improvement exploration activities